 Following her presentation, Rachel led the teacher-students on a full tour through the Archives.
-Again, the group showed a great deal of interest and excitement about the CLGA and our collections.
+Again, the group showed a great deal of interest and excitement about The ArQuives and our collections.

 The morning wrapped up with a spellbinding presentation by author, and long-time gay activist, Tim McCaskell.
 McCaskell captivated his audience with first person stories of major events in Canadian history.
 He compellingly described the Toronto Bathhouse Raids, including 1981’s Operation Soap resulting in the mass arrest of more than 300 men, the largest since Quebec’s 1971 FLQ October Crisis.
 He regaled the teachers with stories of the bar scene in the late 70s and 80s; the “safe place” and pre-digital social hub for community organizers and activists.